Isomonodromic differential equations and differential categories: -structure on objects in -categories

-In this section, we define $D_k$-objects in abstract $D_k$-categories.
-This notion and its main property given in Proposition~\ref{prop-main} are used in Sections~\ref{sec:LDAG} and~\ref{sec:IDE} for applications to linear $D_k$-groups and isomonodromic parameterized linear differential equations, respectively.
+In this section, we define a $D_k$-structure on objects in abstract $D_k$-categories.
+This notion and its main property given in Proposition~\ref{prop-main} are used in Sections~{sec:LDAG} and~\ref{sec:IDE} for applications to linear $D_k$-groups and isomonodromic parameterized linear differential equations, respectively.
 As we will further see in Example~\ref{example-new}, the filtered-linearly closed assumption of the proposition cannot be removed.